nordic-mare/sdk-nrf/samples/nrf9160/lwm2m_demo/README.rst

 Firmware over the air
 =====================
 Follow these steps to upgrade the firmware of the device.
-Note that these steps only apply for Coiote DM, but the process is similar for Leshan.
+Note that these steps only apply for Coiote DM.

    1. Find hex file to be uploaded to the device.
    #.
 Open Coiote DM and click ``LwM2M firmware``.